 The questionnaire makes it clear that receipt of this form does not indicate the SBA is challenging the certification made during the loan application, and it does appear that all borrowers of $2 million or more will be subject to its completion.

 We will continue to monitor this issue and the related questionnaire, and we will provide further information as it becomes available.
-In the meantime, borrowers may want to hold off on applying for forgiveness until more information is available about how the SBA will review the responses to the questionnaire.
+In the meantime, borrowers may want to hold off on applying for PPP loan forgiveness until more information is available about how the SBA will review the responses to the questionnaire.

 Information contained in this alert should not be construed as the rendering of specific accounting, tax, or other advice.
 Material may become outdated and anyone using this should research and update to ensure accuracy.
 In no event will the publisher be liable for any damages, direct, indirect, or consequential, claimed to result from use of the material contained in this alert.
 Readers are encouraged to consult with their advisors before making any decisions.